zerotohero-dev/talks/fluentconf/README.md

 The docker containers that I’ll be using in this demo are **Ubuntu 14.04.3 LTS**.

-When I do an `ulimit -a`, I get the following:
+When I do an `ulimit -a` inside those containers, I get the following:

 ```bash
 core file size          (blocks, -c) 0